 I remember playing Candyland on the kitchen floor when I was a kid.
 I grew up playing board games with my friends and my niece Gwyn.
 Mostly the regular games Careers, Risk, etc. I really loved the game Masterpiece and played it a lot with my friends.
 Pit was another Friday night favorite.
 I also fell in love with Bridge while attending the Governor's Honors Program of Georgia as a Math student.
 My niece and I played most of the 3M book shelf games and gamettes; Acquire and Bazaar were our two favorites.

 In the 80's I was totally addicted to Trivial Pursuit and Outburst.
 I was on my college Academic Bowl team.
-I could not get enough of trivia.
+I could not get enough of trivia games.
 I still can't.
 I lived my 20's in Jacksonville working for Barnett Bank and going to Gator games in Gainesville.
-Played a ton of Spades and Whist in those days.
+Played a ton of Spades and Hearts in those days.
 I got my AA degree at Florida Community College and starting my career as an Operations Analyst.

 In 1988 I moved to Atlanta and came out as a gay man.
 We used to host game nights at our house on Saturdays.
 Mostly party games.
 We moved to the burbs in 1997 and found it harder to get people that we knew to come out to our new place so my board gaming entered a dark period.
 I was also getting very involved in the bear community.
 Big hairy masculine gay men are called bears.
 I traveled a lot both for work and pleasure in the 90s.
 It was a great decade in my life.